 Disposal of Leftover Resin and Hardener

 WEST SYSTEM Epoxy Resin and Hardeners are not considered hazardous wastes in their purchased form, using the criteria outlined in the Resource Conservation and Recovery Act (RCRA).
 Some state and local regulations, and disposal facilities may require additional lab analysis or evaluation of a Material Safety Data Sheet (MSDS) to determine if your wastes satisfy their requirements.
-It is always the end user’s responsibility properly dispose of wastes.
+It is always the end user’s responsibility to properly dispose of wastes.

 The following guidelines should help you make the right decisions when it comes time to dispose of unused epoxy resin and hardener.